Kalium-Industries/Kalium/README.md

 - Beautiful modern user interface, and supports chat commands.
 - Supports 99% of games, whether you are using it for raiding, dancing, or just having fun!
 - Will soon support Da  Hood as a Da Hood alt control, you can already use it in normal mode.
 - Performance mode; Struggling running more then 5-10 alts?
-Preformance mode is able to reduce cpu and ram usage for you.
+Performance mode is able to reduce cpu and ram usage for you.

 ## FAQ